Quansight-Labs/quansight-labs-site/posts/2021/08/better-interractive-jupyter-session-with-pyflyby.md

 [README](https://github.com/deshaw/pyflyby) for additional information.)

 `py` is one such example.
-It is a flexible tool that can be used either to start IPython or to execute commands quickly from the developer’s shell without the need for imports.
+It is a flexible tool that can be used either to start IPython or to execute commands quickly from the developer's shell without the need for imports.
 It supports a range of syntax options, allowing for quick calculation and graph plotting.